domfarolino/algorithms/src/algorithm_practice/String_Algorithms/initialToTarget/README.md

 As mentioned, the previous solution is very naive and misses a lot of opportunity for optimization.
-For example, my first realization was that if `initial` even had a chance to evolve as `target` it should definitely appear as a substring of `target`.
+For example, my first realization was that if `initial` even had a chance to evolve into `target` it should definitely appear as a substring of `target`.
 From here, we could find this substring, and inchworm our way outwards from the ends of the substring to determine if the subsequently outter letters could be legally added.